LOUBABA212/LOUBABA212/README.md

-👋 Hi, I’m @LOUBABA212 aka Loubaba Malki L'Hlaibi
+👋 Hi, I’m @LOUBABA212 (Loubaba Malki L'Hlaibi)

-💻 Second-year Big Data and AI Engineering Student at the National School of Applied Sciences in Tetouan, Morocco
+💻 Second-year Big Data and AI Engineering Student at the National School of Applied Sciences, Tetouan, Morocco

-🎓 Aspiring Data Scientist | ML & Deep Learning Enthusiast | AI Researcher
+🎓 Aspiring Data Scientist | Machine Learning & Deep Learning Enthusiast | AI Researcher

-🔍 Passionate about solving complex problems with machine learning, computer vision, and natural language processing
+🔍 Passionate about leveraging machine learning, computer vision, and natural language processing to tackle complex, real-world problems

+🔢 Driven by a love for mathematics and theoretical foundations—seeking to blend mathematical rigor with cutting-edge AI techniques

-💡 Eager to contribute to innovative research and make a lasting impact in the AI/ML space
+💡 Eager to push the boundaries of innovation in the AI/ML space and contribute to transformative research

+🌍 Committed to making meaningful contributions that bridge the gap between data science, mathematics, and technological progress

-📬 Reach me at:
-malki.loubaba@gmail.com | loubaba.malkilhlaibi@etu.uae.ac.ma
+📬 Reach me at: malki.loubaba@gmail.com | loubaba.malkilhlaibi@etu.uae.ac.ma

 🔗 LinkedIn: www.linkedin.com/in/loubaba-malki-lhlaibi